-It takes a lifespan to achieve your dreams.
+It takes a lifespan to achieve what this famous leader did.
 But to accomplish the goal of millions is a feat that only a few can perform.
 Quaid-e -Azam Muhammad Ali Jinnah was one of them who transformed the Muslim’s long-cherished vision of freedom into reality.

 - Born on December 25th,1876, Jinnah united Indian Muslims and helped them get freedom from the British Empire.
 Unlike the other leaders, he rejected the tactics of violence and Civil disobedience to achieve his goals.